bsccf/Uni-notes/Mechanics structures and materials/Statics 1/5c Shear force and bending moment diagrams/method for constructing shear force and bending moment diagrams.md

 2)
 > We redraw the diagram again
 > ![[Pasted image 20211025124305.png]]
-> (btw the load acts across the length of the whole beam)

 3)
 > Here we only need one diagram to represent the beam segment as we move in a direction away from the centre
 > ![[Pasted image 20211025124649.png]]
-> We then do math:
 > Vertical:
 > $$ \begin{align*}
 F\frac{x}{L} + Q =& 0\\